AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> No matter how much preparation we do, in the real tests of our lives, we'll be in unfamiliar terrain. — Josh Waitzkin
+> Take care of your body.
+It's the only place you have to live. — Jim Rohn
 <!--END_SECTION:quote-->